 Spending Bonus Categories

-The Chase Marriott Business Card (I’m not writing the full name over and over) has a good selection of bonus categories:
+The Chase Marriott Business Card (I’m not writing the full name over and over) [Note from Sharon: Meh, just call it the MBPPBCCfC] has a good selection of bonus categories:

 Free Night Award